dreammall-earth/dreammall.earth/deployment/README.md

 vi /etc/nginx/http.d/default.conf
 ```

-You can use the webhook template `webhook.conf.template` and the `deploy.sh` script in `deployment/webhooks/` for an automatic deployment from a (github) webhook.
+You can use the webhook template `webhook.template` in `deployment/webhooks/` and the `deploy.sh` script in `deployment/` for an automatic deployment from a (github) webhook.
 ```bash
 cp deployment/webhooks/hooks.json.template deployment/webhooks/hooks.json
 vi deployment/webhooks/hooks.json